EdM in Education of the Deaf

 Requirements for Degree Completion and Licensure

 ASL Language Requirement

-By the end of the teacher-training program, graduate students are expected to be trained in a bilingual and bicultural approach and to have mastered proficiency in American Sign Language by taking all classes up to ASL VI.
-Most courses will be in American Sign Language, and some advanced classes may be taught without an interpreter.
+By the end of the graduate program in Education of the Deaf, students are expected to be skilled in a bilingual and bicultural approach and to have achieved proficiency in American Sign Language at levels determined by licensure.
+Most classes will be taught in American Sign Language, and some advanced classes may be taught without an interpreter.